UX Tips And Tricks For Marketing ManagersUX Design | 02th June 2017

 OJ from WhatUsersDo

-A good brand is clear, concise and above all, your promise to your customers.
+A good brand is clear, concise and, above all what you promise to your customers.
 Not only does branding affects your user experience, but it also affects your customer experience.
 So, how do you know how to speak to your users if you never speak with your users?

 As marketers, why not conduct your own research with users at earlier stages?
 Ensure your branding is giving off the right message.
 Use First Impressions tests to discover if your colours make sense in the context of your business.
 You can also squeeze in questions to ask how the branding appeals to different demographics.